 Salt and pepper to taste

-Mee Hoon (as needed), blanched to soften
+Mee hoon - blanched in hot water to soften

 1 green chili